1 : forcible restraint or restriction

 2 : compulsion by threat; specifically : unlawful constraint

 Did You Know?

-Duress is a word of hardy stock.
-It has been a part of the English language since the 14th century and has a number of long-lived relatives.
-Duress itself came into Middle English through the Anglo-French duresce (meaning "hardness" or "severity"), which stems from Latin durus, meaning "hard."
-Some obvious relatives of this robust root are durable, endure and obdurate (meaning "unyielding" or "hardened in feelings").
-Some others are dour (meaning "harsh," "unyielding," or "gloomy") and the preposition during.
+"Duress" is a word of hardy stock.
+It has been a part of the English language since the 14th century, and has a number of long-lived relatives.
+"Duress" itself came into Middle English through the Anglo-French "duresce" (meaning "hardness" or "severity"), which stems from Latin "durus," meaning "hard."
+Some obvious relatives of this robust root are "durable," "endure" and "obdurate" (meaning "unyielding" or "hardened in feelings").
+Some others are "dour" (meaning "harsh," "unyielding," or "gloomy") and "during."

 Test Your Vocabulary with M-W Quizzes

 What former Word of the Day begins with "b" and means "a scientific expert"?
 The answer is …

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP